Category: Microsoft Hyper-v

 Configuring Windows Server 2012 as an iSCSI Target SAN in a Two Host Failover Cluster Part 2

 In this part of the series, we will configure two hosts as iSCSI initiators.
 The hosts have already been defined at the Target and ready to log on.
-Both hostsĀ are running WS 2012 Hyper-v Core and I made sure to … Continue reading
+Both hosts are running WS 2012 Hyper-v Core and I made sure to install the Failover Clustering and Hyper-v windows features.
+Following is a snapshot of the cmdlets available…

 Configuring Windows Server 2012 as an iSCSI Target SAN in a Two Host Failover Cluster Part 1